AtharIbrahim/Lite-ChatBot/README.md

 **Lite ChatBot** is a **Flutter-based mobile application** that allows users to engage in real-time conversations with an AI assistant using **OpenAI's GPT API**.
 The chatbot is designed to be lightweight, responsive, and simple to use for anyone looking for intelligent replies, coding help, or creative assistance.

-Perfect for developers, learners, or curious minds — this app serves as a mini assistant right in your pocket.
+Perfect for developers, learners, or curious minds — this app serves as a mini assistant right in your pocket..

 It helps you to: